dalen/puppet-puppetdbquery/README.md

 Each of the individual faces returns a different data format:

-node - a list of nodes identified by a name
+nodes - a list of nodes identified by a name

      $ puppet query nodes '(Package["mysql-server"] and architecture=amd64)'
        ["db_node_1", "db_node2"]

-fact - a hash of facts per node
+facts - a hash of facts per node

      $ puppet query facts '(Package["mysql-server"] and architecture=amd64)'
        db_node_1  {"facterversion":"1.6.9","hostname":"controller",...........}